 - A professional can save you money by recommending tax strategies and by avoiding mistakes that could cost you penalties or an audit.

-The main downside of hiring a tax advisor is the cost.
+The main downside of hiring a tax adviser is the cost.
 Additionally, if your tax situation only involves routine paperwork, and if you feel comfortable working with tax software, you might be able to more quickly complete your taxes on your own.

-For businesses that cannot afford to hire a tax advisor, there are alternatives.
+For businesses that cannot afford to hire a tax adviser, there are alternatives.
 IRS business tax help resources include free tax assistance options.
-The IRS provides a special phone number to help businesses that need information or help regarding their returns.
+The IRS provides a special telephone number to help businesses that need information or help regarding their returns.
 Free business tax help resources also include the Volunteer Income Tax Assistance (VITA) program, a network of volunteers offering free tax help to individuals, including business owners, who earn less than $56,000, have disabilities or have limited knowledge of English.
 The Tax Counseling for the Elderly (TCE) program offers similar assistance for taxpayers aged 60 and older.

-Which Is Better For Your Business?
+Which Is Better for Your Business?

-Whether tax software, a tax advisor or a combination of the two is best for you depends on several factors.
+Whether tax software, a tax adviser or a combination of the two is best for you depends on several factors.
 These include your budget, your available time, the complexity of your tax situation and your technical comfort level.

 If you have a tight budget, if you’re not too pressed for time, if your tax situation is simple or if you feel comfortable with computers, you may save money by doing your own taxes using software.
-But if you can afford it, if you’re extremely busy, if your tax situation is complicated or if you don’t like technology, hiring a tax advisor could be a better solution.
+But if you can afford it, if you’re extremely busy, if your tax situation is complicated or if you don’t like technology, hiring a tax adviser could be a better solution.

-If you fall somewhere between these categories, a happy medium might be doing your own taxes with a combination of software plus limited input from free or paid advisors on the parts of your return you find most challenging.
-Also, even if you plan to file your taxes yourself using software, you may find it beneficial to run your plans past an advisor first to see if they can suggest cost-saving strategies or catch mistakes you might have missed.
+If you fall somewhere between these categories, a happy medium might be doing your own taxes with a combination of software plus limited input from free or paid advisers on the parts of your return you find most challenging.
+Also, even if you plan to file your taxes yourself using software, you may find it beneficial to run your plans past an adviser first to see if they can suggest cost-saving strategies or catch mistakes you might have missed.